Oeuf (Hannibal): Plot

 Two families are found murdered, with both mothers killed last.
 The only link between the families is that they both have sons who have been on the missing persons list for approximately a year.
 Graham (Hugh Dancy) concludes these "lost boys" are killing their old families to bond more closely to their new family.
 Graham continues his sessions with Dr. Lecter (Mads Mikkelsen) and confides that even if he finds the boys, he will never be able to give them back what they gave away: their families.
 He also admits to having paternal feelings toward Abigail Hobbs (Kacey Rohl), which make him uncomfortable.
 Lecter's own interest in Abigail leads him to check her out of the hospital, against Dr. Bloom's (Caroline Dhavernas) wishes, and take her into his care.
 He gives her some tea made from psilocybin mushrooms to help with her traumatic dreams.
 Bloom helps Graham realize that the boys are under the influence of a powerful but unnamed mother figure (Molly Shannon) and uses footage from a convenience store security camera to track them to North Carolina in time to stop another young boy from murdering his family.

+While under the influence of the mushrooms, Abigails envisions Hannibal and Ms. Bloom as her own mother and father.
+Her father being Mr. Hobbs who had been killed early on in season 1.

+We also learn in this episode that for Jack Crawford's homelife with his spouse is very troubled, possibly due to how invested he is with his FBI career, which can take its toll on any marriage.
+We learn this as his wife has all but given up on having any children.